ryo33/mry/README.md

 }
 ```

-## mock APIs
+## How to mock a method or function

 ### Step1.
 Creating a pattern for a method or function

-If you have a mock object `cat`, you can create a pattern for a method called `meow` by calling `cat.mock_meow` with a matcher for each argument.
+a.
+If you have a mock object `cat`: you can create a pattern for a method called `meow` by calling `cat.mock_meow` with a matcher for each argument.

 ```rust
 // If you mock a struct called `Cat`